 One of the best ice fishers I have seen only jigs a little way but holds the rod with the lightest of touch.
 Any tap – tap – tap and he sets the hook by pulling up about 10 inches.

 When you have the monster out of the ice and are ready to release it back – you really need to check the weight for bragging rights.
 I think that monster we caught was well on the way to about 5 pounds, but I will never know.
-This winter we are taking one of these fishing scales with us just to make sure we can properly verify what we have caught.
+This winter we will take a fishing scale so we can properly verify what we have caught.
 Oh and a camera, because as we all know the fish was always THIS BIG!
 (Really???)